John McDougal Atherton: Legacy

 Atherton is regarded by many historians to be a person of importance to the Commonwealth of Kentucky.
 Some also refer to him as a pre-prohibition Kentucky Whiskey Baron.
-He is buried in Cave Hill Cemetery, Louisville, a stone's throw away from other Whiskey Barons, such as George Garvin Brown, Paul Jones, Julian P. Van Winkle and Frederick Stitzel, as well as the most influential people of Louisville.
+He is buried in Cave Hill Cemetery, Louisville, a stone's throw away from other Whiskey Barons, such as George Garvin Brown, Paul Jones, Julian P. "Pappy" Van Winkle and Frederick Stitzel, as well as the most influential people of Louisville.

 Ancestry

 His paternal grandfather, Aaron Atherton (1745–1821), was part of a group of settlers who travelled through the Cumberland Gap, led by Samuel Goodwin, who in 1780 founded Goodin or Goodwin Fort, as a frontier settlement of Virginia.
 It was a time of sieges and skirmishes with local tribes, with the settlement being raised in July 1781.
 Following the American Revolutionary War more settlers arrived.
 In 1791, his grandfather was given a land grant by Virginia of 1000 acres.

-By the time Kentucky firmly established statehood over this area, Aaron and his son, Peter Lee Atherton (1771-1844) had been operating a small log distillery on the western banks of Rolling Fork River at Knob Creek for over thirty years, since around 1790, making them one of the first whiskey pioneers of Kentucky.
+By the time Kentucky firmly established statehood over this area, Aaron and his son, Peter Lee Atherton (1771–1844) had been operating a small log distillery on the western banks of Rolling Fork River at Knob Creek for over thirty years, since around 1790, making them one of the first whiskey pioneers of Kentucky.